semrush/intergalactic/website/docs/data-display/color-palette/color-palette.md

 The recommended maximum number of colors on a chart is 30.
 :::

-30 and more colors are for the really complex cases where you need a large number of colors that will be set for the data by the system.
+Using 30 or more colors is reserved for exceptionally complex scenarios when a large number of colors must be assigned by the system for data representation.

-To make a usable palette for this case first use [tokens from the base palette](/style/design-tokens/design-tokens#base_tokens_palette) with a hue of 300, then 200, then 400 and repeat this steps until you get the desired number of colors.
+To create a usable palette for such situations, begin by using [tokens from the base palette](/style/design-tokens/design-tokens#base_tokens_palette) with a hue of 300, followed by 200, and then 400.
+Continue this process until you achieve the desired quantity of colors.

+## Accessibility

+To make charts more visually accessible, you can fill them with patterns (`patterns` property in our D3 chart components).
+Refer to [D3 chart's accessibility section](/data-display/d3-chart/d3-chart-a11y#colorblind-and-low-vision-solution), for more details on usage of the feature.